1Guv/project-1/README.md

 The idea was taken from the classic Countdown conundrum game as seen on TV currently presented by Nick Hewer assisted by Rachel Riley.

 This version of the conundrum has an animal theme where every conundrum is a single animal word.
-Each screen also has a different animal skin background implying the animal them through out the game.
+Each screen also has a different animal skin background implying the animal theme through out the game.

 The word length can be determined at the start of the game henceforce providing the four difficulty levels:

 * EASY = 3 to 5 letter animal words
 * MEDUIM = 6 to 8 letter animal words